Marketing, Manufacturing, Packaging & Labelling, Advertising

 - a special permit (licence) for manufacturing or import of medical products granting the right of wholesale distribution to the holder;

-- a wholesaler / manufacturer of medicines licensed in the EU / EEZ;
+- • wholesaler / manufacturer of medicines licensed in the EU / EEZ;

 - a certificate on registration of the medical institution in the Register of Medical Institutions issued by the Healthcare Inspection, if medicinal products are received by a medical institution (doctor’s practice).

-Natural persons (does not apply to drugs and psychotropic substances):
+Natural persons (does not apply to medicinal products and psychotropic substances):

 - are entitled to import or to receive by mail medicinal products for personal use;